ioBroker/ioBroker.admin/README.md

 ### **WORK IN PROGRESS**
 * (@foxriver76) improve appearance and standardization of some warning messages
 * (@foxriver76) indicate `alert` warnings by the badge color on the notification button
+* (@foxriver76) allow to distinguish between alert notifications and others for host notifications
 * (@foxriver76) do not automatically open the notification dialog without user interaction

 ### 7.1.1 (2024-09-15)